Do emotional abusers change?

 You can find a caring relationship specialist here:

-Know, when there is abuse in your home, and the abuser has committed himself or herself to stop abusing, positive change can take time.
+Know, that when there is abuse in your home, and the abuser has committed himself or herself to stop abusing, positive change can take time.

 Victims of emotional abuse need to be patient and understand this.